Vivin-K-R/Conway-s-Game-Of-Life-Java-Implementation/README.md

 This is a simple Java Swing implementation of Conway's Game of Life.

+## How to run

+- Java Development Kit (JDK) must be installed.
+- Can use editors like VS code or IntelliJ IDEA.

 ## How it works

 - It is a zero player game, so it starts with a random state (**alive** or **dead**) for each cell.